Dansito/Fedora-Minimal-Desktop/README.md

 A script that automatically install a basic gnome desktop with only necessary things

 # What's in ?
-Fedora base, Gnome-Shell, GDM, Firefox, Nautilus, Gnome-Console, Gnome-Text-Editor Gnome-Software(Optional), some base font
+Fedora base, Gnome-Shell, GDM, Firefox, Nautilus, Gnome-Console, Gnome-Text-Editor, Gnome-Software(Optional), some base font